marcokuhn/DMI/Protocols/README.md

 - OSC is sent over the network (Internet, Wlan)
 - no MIDI hardware necessary, network is usually available
 - you can define own data types
-- Integration and control of hardware is easier as MIDI SysEx messages
+- Integration and control of hardware is easier than MIDI SysEx messages

 #### Cons
 - No standardization of the parameters as with the MIDI protocol (e.g. Note-On,CC,...)